MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 4. Select **Phone Gate** or  **One-Time Password SMS Gate** click **Select** and then **OK**.

     > [!NOTE]
-    > If using another provider which generates the one-time password itself, ensure the length field configured above is the same length as that generated by the MFA provider.
-This length must be 6 for Azure Multi-Factor Authentication Server.
-Azure Multi-Factor Authentication Server also generates its own message text so the SMS text message is ignored.
+    > If using another provider which generates the one-time password itself, ensure the length field configured is the same length as that generated by the MFA provider.

 Users in your organization can now register for password reset.
 During this process, they will enter their work phone number or mobile phone number so the system knows how to call them (or send them SMS messages).